meridian

 • Use Stomach point labels to choose one concrete locator, not to infer symptoms from a channel name.

-• Compare the Stomach meridian idea with glossary and safety pages before any pressure decision.
+• Compare the Stomach meridian idea with glossary and safety pages before touch.

-The Stomach Meridian Beginner Atlas image is not a complete meridian chart and should not be used as a symptom-to-point map.
+The Stomach meridian image is not a complete meridian chart and should not be used as a symptom-to-point map.

 Why This Page Gets Extra Attention